View Categories

 Tour Description #

-This section is your chance to capture the listeners attention.
-A great and enticing route description turns a passing interest into a purchase.
+This section is your chance to capture the listener’s attention.
+A great and enticing tour description turns a passing interest into a purchase.
 Don’t describe the actual route, but get the listener excited about the tour.
 A few facts, a hint at some surprises and a scattering of highlights will help you hook the listener and sell your tour.

-One of our most popular tours is Joey Leskin’s ‘London’s Alternative History Tour.
-His route description is one of the best as well, and this makes a big difference.
+One of our most popular tours is David Hedges’ The Secrets of the Historical Garden District: A Walking Tour.
+His tour description is one of the best as well, and this makes a big difference.
 He draws on the main themes of his tour when describing it to the listener.
-I’ve pasted it below for you to read through it and get some hints and inspiration for your Route Description.

 Image #

-Your route’s photograph is the most visually striking part of your route definition.
-It’s used across a number of devices, and in some places, it’s a wide banner; in others, it’s a square thumbnail.
+Your tour’s cover image is the most visually striking part of your route definition.
+It’s used across a number of devices.
 Here are some guidelines:

 • Choose a landscape image, cropped to 1920 by 622 pixels.

-Here are two of our Paris tour’s cover images as they appear on web.
+Here are three great tour cover images as they appear on the web.
 Both images have a central focal point.

 Directions to the starting point #